 There are plenty of other benefits to using a social media dashboard, but those instances alone are more than enough to make the move.
 The casual user may be able to stick with managing their social media from their phones, but as a business, you need to use a tool that will allow you to be more efficient and strategic.

-The results are in and photos have shown to be the most popular type of social media content for engagement.
+The results are in photos have shown to be the most popular type of social media content for engagement.
 They get the most shares on Facebook.

 And the most Retweets on Twitter.

 The most evident example of the power of images for social media are sites like Instagram and Pinterest, which are primarily driven by images.
-In fact, Instagram has the most engagement of any social media channel.
-It’s not a coincidence that both Instagram and Pinterest were able to gain a lot of traction and see more success than other failed social networks.
+Instagram has the most engagement of any social media channel.
+It’s not a coincidence that Instagram and Pinterest were able to gain a lot of traction and see more success than other failed social networks.

 Adding images to your social media posts has never been easier.
 Tools like Canva and Landscape allow you to create perfectly-sized images that are fit for all major social media channels.
 And you can also do things like use images for upcoming events, make company photos and craft other image tasks for posts to get more visual with your content.